 INSIDE THE DANCER'S STUDIO

 An ongoing free and open to the public series of interviews with 21st Century Dance Practices artists.
 This series of lunchtime talks explores creativity, the craft of choreography, and navigating an artistic career.

-Our first two seasons of Inside the Dancer's Studio conversations are now available as a podcast!
+Our first three seasons of Inside the Dancer's Studio conversations are now available as a podcast!
 Download and listen on all platforms now.
-Live events will resume in spring 2022.